skandyx/BotPYV8/INSTALL.md

 ## 4. Running the Bot with PM2

 Now we will start the backend server using PM2.
-The bot will automatically create a `data/` directory in the `backend/` folder, which will contain `klines.sqlite` and other state files.
+The bot will automatically create a `data/` directory in the `backend/` folder, which will contain `klines.sqlite`.

 ```bash
 # Go to the backend directory